IPage

 iPage (/'aɪpeɪdʒ/) is a web hosting company.

 History

 iPage was initially founded in 1998 as a full web service provider, but the company re-launched operations as a web hosting provider in 2009.
-It's currently owned by Endurance International Group. iPage hosts currently more than one million websites in its two large data centers.
+It's currently owned by Endurance International Group.
+In 2023 it merged with web.com. iPage hosts currently more than one million websites in its two large data centers.
 However, iPage faces criticism for its speed, uptime, and customer support.
-Be advised of random billing.
-Website not available as of 4/7/2022.

 Features

 iPage offers several types of hosting.
 Some of them are: